boyuan618/practicum_SIT/ICT2203/assignment/noVNC - custom impl/noVNC-1.3.0/README.md

 - Kali Linux
 - TigerVNC (Linux package)
 - Run once using "vncserver" in a command prompt and set the default password to "kalikali" (no view-only password)
-- Replace ~/.vnc/xstartup with the custom xstartup file found in the repo root folder
+- Replace ~/.vnc/xstartup with the custom xstartup file found in this folder